Health Care Guide Information

 Physical Assessment and Medical History: Your physician will assess the thyroid gland and proper neck assessment.
 This is done to find any swelling, change in voice, swollen lymph nodes, etc.

-Thyroid Ultrasound: A thyroid ultrasound is performed to check any abnormal mass or nodule in the thyroid gland and to see changes in size and shape.
+Thyroid Ultrasound: A thyroid ultrasound is performed to check for any abnormal mass or nodule in the thyroid gland and to see changes in size and shape.
 In this test, the patient will also be assessed for the spread of the disease to nearby lymph nodes.

 Whole Body Scan (CT scan/MRI): The whole body is tested/ for the presence of disease in any other area of the body.
 This is done by performing a CT scan or MRI.